Wellesley High School Course Overview and Expectations

 Welcome to AP Environmental Science!
 I hope this year will be exciting, fun, and challenging.
 In this course, we will explore the major concepts in environmental science, emphasizing problem solving, laboratory exercises, and application of environmental science to everyday life.
-This is a college level course and you are expected to sit for the AP exam on May 2, 2023 at 8:00am.
+This is a college level course and you are expected to sit for the AP exam on May 9, 2024 at 8:00am.
 The cost for the exam is $98.
 If you do not sit for the exam, you are required to take an exam or do a project that is equivalent to the exam.

 Science is loaded with many facts.
 Knowing and understanding these facts is a key to being successful in any science course, including Environmental Science.
 Being a GOOD, active listener AND being able to take notes in class are critical skills that MUST be developed; these skills will serve you well in college.

 It is important that you ask questions about material that you don’t understand at the time the material is being discussed or well before an exam or quiz.
 Periodically reviewing your notes will enable you to identify questions you have as well as learn the material as it is being covered.
 I am generally here before school in my office, Room 358 or in rooms 341 or 339.
 I usually get to school around 7:15, and I will hold office hours once a week after school, usually on Wednesdays.
 If you would like to meet with me on a specific day, please ask me during class or send me an email.
 In fact, in this day and age, you should definitely send me an email first!
 My free blocks, when I can easily meet, are yellow, green, and blue.

 Policies and Procedures: